MicrosoftDocs/win32/desktop-src/shell/sfvm-columnclick.md

 ---
-Description: Notifies the callback object that the user has clicked a column header to sort the list of objects in the folder view.
+description: Notifies the callback object that the user has clicked a column header to sort the list of objects in the folder view.
 Used by IShellFolderViewCB::MessageSFVCB.
 title: SFVM_COLUMNCLICK message (Shlobj.h)
 ms.topic: reference
 ms.date: 05/31/2018